 The Exchange has harmonized federal Quality Improvement Strategy requirements to align with 2017 quality strategy and direction.
-As part of a federally mandated Quality Improvement Strategy, Contractor must identify the mechanisms planned to promote improvements in health care quality and access to care, population health outcomes, and making care more affordable for each Quality Improvement Strategy initiative listed in Section 8 of the 2017 Application for Certification.
+As part of a federally mandated Quality Improvement Strategy, Contractor must identify the mechanisms planned to promote improvements in health care quality and access to care, population health outcomes, and making care more affordable for each Quality Improvement Strategy initiative listed in the Covered California Quality Improvement Strategy (QIS) Section of the Qualified Health Plan Certification Applications.

 Contractor shall annually report to the Exchange its Quality Improvement Strategy as part of the Application for Certification.